nitishainita/testgit/README.md

-#this  is for learning about git by nitish
+#this  is for learning about git by
+#we will learn all about data science